SurajG20/Odin-Recipes/README.md

 # Odin-Recipes
-Recipes project on Odin Project
+Recipes project on Odin Project using Html.
+Added some CSS to it.